enatsek/Debian-Ubuntu/README.md

 I am a learner of Ubuntu.
 These are the tutorials I prepared with the help of internet sources and books.
 I credited the sources that helped me on each document.

-AGT-ADOnUbuntu: Establishing an Active Directory environment using Ubuntu Servers.
-A primary DC, a secondary DC and a file server configured.
-Windows workstations can join the domain.

 AGT-ApacheOnUbuntu: Installing and configuring Apache 2 on Ubuntu server.
 With sample configuration and SSL support.

 AGT-CertbotOnUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Ubuntu Server.